-• there may be some adverse effects on access, visual landscape, natural character and the marine environment.
+• there will be some adverse effects on access, visual landscape, natural character, and the marine environment, but it will be confined.

-Option 3

-Create AMAs over large areas where aquaculture is a possibility in the future.
+Option 3: Create AMAs over large areas where aquaculture is a possibility in future although there are no firm plans at the present time.